hohn/codeql-java-workshop-sqlinjection-owasp/README.md

   git clone https://github.com/hohn/codeql-java-workshop-sqlinjection-owasp.git
   ```

-- Install the CodeQL pack dependencies using the command `CodeQL: Install Pack Dependencies` and select `exercises`, `exercises-tests`, `solutions`, and `solutions-tests`.
+- Install the CodeQL pack dependencies using the command `CodeQL: Install Pack
+  Dependencies` and select `exercises`, `exercises-tests`, `solutions`, and
+  `solutions-tests`.
+Via menu, this is `view > command palette`, then type and
+  watch the completion.

 - Select the `MobileSheperd-CSInjection` database as the current database by
-  right-clicking on the directory in the File explorer and running the command
+  right-clicking on the directory in the File explorer and selecting the command
   `CodeQL: Set Current Database`.

 ## Documentation links <a id="documentationlinks"></a>